mt-hurst/mt-hurst/README.md

 - @mt-hurst
+- Personal Github Repo
+- Contains:
+  - source files for Data Analysis used for Honors Thesis Research
-- Sci Instrumentation Final Project
+  - source files for Scientific Instrumentation Final Project
 - 540-315-8926
--mthurst@email.wm.edu
+- mthurst@wm.edu

 <!---
 mt-hurst/mt-hurst is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.